Susie Gilbert

-Susie Gilbert (born 21 February 1989) is an English international field hockey player who played as a midfielder for England and Great Britain.
+Susannah "Susie" Gilbert (born 21 February 1989) is an English international field hockey player who played as a midfielder for England and Great Britain.

 She plays club hockey in the Investec Women's Hockey League Premier Division for Surbiton.

 She competed for England in the women's hockey tournament at the 2014 Commonwealth Games where she won a silver medal.
 She was educated at Repton School and graduated from Birmingham University in Geography in 2012.